In just 3 simple steps, you can use Kool CLI’s

 kool create command to start a new Laravel application running in a local Docker environment.
 Kool is an open source dev tool that makes using Docker for local development a lot easier.

 Before you start, if you haven’t done so already, you need to install Docker and Kool CLI.

-1. Creating new Laravel application
+1. Create a new Laravel application

-$ kool create laravel my-app
+$ kool create laravel my-project

 ?
 What cache service do you want to use [Use arrows to move, type to filter] > Redis 6.0 Memcached 1.6 none

 After selecting your preferences, the latest version of Laravel will be installed and ready for you in your

 kool preset command auto-generated the following configuration files and added them to your project, which you can modify and extend.